Syrphidae in trees

 JvS publications are freely available at no charge on the website, at https://www.syrphidaeintrees.com/jvs/the-journal/pdf/

-Authors are encouraged to disseminate their work: they can directly download the pdf files of their articles from the website and distribute electronic or printed copies to their colleagues, or distribute the URL from which PDF and PDF/A files can be downloaded.
+Authors are encouraged to disseminate their work: they can directly download the pdf files of their articles from the website and distribute electronic copies to their colleagues, or distribute the URL from which PDF and PDF/A files can be downloaded.

 Compliance with Nomenclatural Codes